huntdatacenter/docs/docs/governance/lagtun.md

 # Lagtun

 **Lagtun is the body that appoints time for the scientific governance of HUNT Cloud.
-Data controllers, services centers and large data spaces meet to give recommendations expressed as resolutions on our scientific development.**
+Representatives from data controllers, services centers and large data spaces meet each Ting week to give recommendations on our scientific development.**

 [[toc]]

 ## About